Weizu/mod_polaroidboxes/README.md

 # Polaroid Boxes

-I present to you a little Joomla! module to display images and photos in a CSS polaroid appaerence.
+I present to you a little Joomla module to display images and photos in a CSS polaroid appaerence.

 ## About